media-admin/macoffice/cms/wp-content/plugins/advanced-woo-search/readme.txt

 Note that if some of the plugin is not presented in the list it doesn't mean that it will not work with Advanced Woo Search.
 Many plugins will just work without any extra effort.
 But if you find any problem with your plugin and Advanced Woo Search please [contact support team](https://advanced-woo-search.com/contact/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo).

+= How can I customize search results page? =

+Advanced Woo Search plugin itself doesn't create any special search results page, instead it is using your current theme search results page to inherit its results.
+So the plugin search results page will look the same as your default search results page.

+How to customize search results pages depending on your current theme and plugin.
+If you are using page builders like [Elementor](https://advanced-woo-search.com/guide/elementor/#how-to-customize-search-results-page-via-elementor), [Gutenberg](https://advanced-woo-search.com/guide/gutenberg/), [Divi Builder](https://advanced-woo-search.com/guide/divi-builder/#customizing-search-results-page-via-divi-builder), [Breakdance Builder](https://advanced-woo-search.com/guide/breakdance-builder/#how-to-customize-search-results-page), [Bricks Builder](https://advanced-woo-search.com/guide/bricks-builder/#how-to-customize-search-results-page) and many more - you can simply customize WooCommerce products search results page via them.
+In other cases it all depends on your current theme and what options for search page customizations it has.

 = Is this plugin compatible with latest version of Woocommerce? =

 Yep.
 This plugin is always compatible with the latest version of Woocommerce?

+= How can I ask a question or suggest a new feature? =

+Please ask your question via the [support forum](https://wordpress.org/support/plugin/advanced-woo-search/) or plugin [contact page](https://advanced-woo-search.com/contact/).

 == Screenshots ==